February 15, 2026

 Rule 2: Look for the “Vegetarian” Logo

-If a product is marked “Suitable for Vegetarians” or carries the the Green Dot (in India/Asia) or the V-Label (Europe), the E471 is almost certainly plant-based.
+If a product is marked “Suitable for Vegetarians” or carries the official European V-Label, the E471 is almost certainly plant-based.
 Vegetarians do not eat animal fat.
+Therefore, the emulsifier is Halal.

 Rule 3: The “Kosher” Symbol

-If the product has a Kosher symbol (like OU or K) and is not marked “Dairy” or “Meat”, the gelatin and emulsifiers are generally free from non-kosher animal derivatives.
-However, strict Halal observers prefer explicit Halal certification.
+If the product has a trusted Kosher symbol (like the Orthodox Union ‘OU’ ), the emulsifiers are generally free from pork derivatives.
+However, Kosher law permits alcohol, so strict Halal observers prefer explicit Halal certification or a vegetarian label.

 The Silent Risk: Unlabeled E471

-The danger zone is when the label just says “Emulsifier: E471” with no other info.
+The real danger zone is when the label simply says “Emulsifier: E471” with absolutely no other information.

-In the US and Europe, if the source isn’t specified, there is a statistical probability it could be animal-based, although plant sources are cheaper and more common today.
+In the US and Europe, food laws do not require manufacturers to specify the source of the fatty acids.
+If the source is not specified, there is a statistical probability it could be animal-based.

-For a Muslim, consuming something “doubtful” (Mushbooh) should be avoided when possible.
+For a Muslim, consuming something doubtful (Mushbooh) should be avoided.

 Why waste time memorizing chemistry when AI can do it for you?

-Tayib is designed to solve the E471 mystery.
+Tayib is specifically designed to solve the E471 mystery.

-- It checks if the product is Vegetarian/Vegan (making the E471 safe).
+- It checks if the product has a Vegetarian or Vegan status.

 Confused by E-Numbers?

 Usually, yes.
-In the modern food industry, the vast majority of E471 (mono- and diglycerides) is derived from plant oils like soybean, palm, or sunflower oil.
+In the modern food industry, the vast majority of E471 (mono- and diglycerides) is derived from plant oils like soybean or palm oil.
 When sourced from plants, it is 100% Halal.
 However, because animal sources are still legally allowed, you cannot assume it is plant-based without verification.

 Can E471 be made from pork?